ravichandan/customer-profile-manager/README.md

     - If the request is valid, it sends the data to CRM system by calling its APIs.
 The response from CRM is sent back to client.
     - If the request is invalid, 401 response is sent back so that the upstreams can request for authentication.

+### API Contract
+API Contract is done in swagger.
+Find the file with name `'Api Contract Swagger.yaml'` in the project root folder.

 ### Security
 The below flow diagram explains the Authentication and Authorization mechanisms in detail.